whatthefilament/Framework-Tablet/README.md

 This case is designed to be printed at 0.2mm layer height wtih a 0.4mm nozzle.

 No supports are needed in printing.
 All holes have built in supports.
-STl's are properly oriented for correct printing
+STLs are properly oriented for correct printing

 The case is 317.2mm x 224mm x  24.6mm so you will need a printer that can accomodate that size.
 I printed mine on a Voron 2.4 350mm